What’s the difference between the IELTS and CELPIP?

 I know that was a lot of information, but if you’re about to invest in an important (and expensive) test that’s going to decide your future, I hope you’ve taken the time to consider these differences.

-I usually prefer the IELTS exam, but this is a personal preference and I don’t always recommend it for everyone.
+Keep in mind that this is a personal preference and I don’t always recommend it for everyone.
 Like I’ve said, each student is different and at the end of the day, you have to decide which test you prefer based on your needs.

 Still unsure?
 Then consider the CLB you need.